rafzamb/sknifedatar/_pkgdown/index.md

 **sknifedatar** is a package that serves primarily as an extension to the [modeltime](https://business-science.github.io/modeltime/) 📦 ecosystem.
-In addition to some functionalities of spatial data and visualization.
+In addition, it includes some functionalities for spatial data and visualization.

 ## Installation